 Our version, a creamy sauce wrapped around a dependable American potato just can’t be beat.

 What Kind Of Potatoes Should I Use for Potato Salad?

 What’s the secret to a great potato salad?
 It’s all in the potato you choose and how you boil them.

-- Red-skined potatoes!
-About 8 medium-sized, all consistent in size.
+- Red-skinned potatoes!
+About 4 pounds medium-sized, all consistent in size.
 Use red-skinned potatoes because they are lower in starch so they hold their shape better.
 And higher in sugar, they make a better tasting potato salad.

 - Rinse potatoes and cut out any unsightly spots.
 Do not peel.

 - And there’s a right way to boil a potato.
 Place un-peeled potatoes in a large kettle and cover them with cold water.
 Enough water just to cover the potatoes.

 - Slowly bring to a good simmer.
 Add about a 1/2 cup salt.
 Don’t let them come to a hard boil.
 We don’t want them bouncing and bumping all over the place, just a good simmer.
 Watch them closely.
 If you cook them too long, you’ll have mashed potatoes when you mix the salad, not enough and you’ve got that raw potato taste.

 - To know they’re done, insert a sharp knife into one of the potatoes.
 When it slides out easily and feels tender.
 The potatoes are done enough for potato salad.

 - Remember, when you drain them in the colander, they’re so hot, they’ll continue to cook for a few minutes more.